A woman exercising in the heat. She's sweating with her hand on her forehead while walking outdoors.

 If you can’t adjust your workout time, at least adjust your intensity.
 For instance, when Peloton instructor Becs Gentry can’t slide in an early morning run, she’ll walk outside later instead, lowering the intensity so that the heat doesn’t sap her.

-Whether you’re walking, running, or cycling, choose a route that’s more shaded and breezy on days when that heat could be problematic, Becs says, like a tree-lined street or along the water.
+Whether you’re walking, running, or cycling, choose a route that’s more shaded and breezy on days when that heat could be problematic, Becs suggests, like a tree-lined street or a path along the water.
 And think about where public water fountains are.
 “I always run routes in New York City with water fountains along them so I know I can grab water regularly,” she says.

 5. Stay Hydrated